Exomanz/CustomFailText/README.md

 # CustomFailText
 Changes the default `LEVEL FAILED` text effect to something more customizable.
 It's your text; make it what you want.

-All credits for the source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder").
+All credits for the original source code will go to [Arti](https://gitlab.com/artemiswkearney "The Original Modder").

 ## Features
 * Picks a random entry from the selected config file at `Beat Saber/UserData/CustomFailText/`.